velvia/links/data_eng.md

 * [EdgeDB](https://www.edgedb.com) - PostGres extension with EdgeQL, a succinct query language for much more concise common query patterns that would otherwise need subqueries

 * [Databases in 2024: A Year in Review](https://www.cs.cmu.edu/~pavlo/blog/2025/01/2024-databases-retrospective.html) - really good summary of the landscape from Andy Pavlo
+* [The Escrow Transaction Method](https://ics.uci.edu/~cs223/papers/p405-o_neil.pdf) - a general method of allowing concurrent accesses alongside long-lived transactions for certain kinds of updates.
+Has a great summary of similar work.

 * [Pessimistic Cardinality Estimation](https://arxiv.org/pdf/2412.00642) - estimating query costs or upper bound on query output